-Plaintiff Claims: Negligence and Recklessness
+Plaintiff Claims: general negligence and gross negligence

-Holding: For the plaintiff
+Holding: For the Defendants

 Analysis: making sense of the law based on these facts.